• Martin Thoma

 • Imaginary numbers

-I also made drafts how the tasks would be solved in most programming languages.
-When I say most, I mean most languages that are widely spread (so C/C++/Java is much more important than almost any other languages combined).
-I know that those tasks would be solved completely different in functional programming languages.
+I also made drafts of how these tasks would be solved in most programming languages.
+When I say "most," I mean most languages that are widely spread (so C/C++/Java is much more important than almost any other languages combined).
+I know that these tasks would be solved completely differently in functional programming languages.

 You can loop through every list-like datastructure like this: